What You Need to Know About Moving To Hawaii With Pets

 Can my dog fly in the cabin to Hawaii?

 Most commercial airlines do not allow pets to fly in the cabin to Hawaii due to strict agricultural and quarantine inspection protocols upon arrival.
-While certified service animals have exemptions, standard pets generally must fly in climate-controlled cargo or baggage compartments, though policies vary by airline (such as Alaska Airlines vs. Hawaiian Airlines).
+While certified service animals have exemptions, standard pets generally must fly in climate-controlled cargo or baggage compartments.
+Policies vary by airline — Alaska Airlines and Hawaiian Airlines have different rules, so confirm directly with your carrier before booking.

 How much does it cost to move a dog to Hawaii?